fluent/fluentd-docs-gitbook/plugins/buffer/file.md

 | string |     ✔    |         |   0.9.0 |

 The path where buffer chunks are stored.
 The '\*' is replaced with random characters.
-This parameter is require
+This parameter is required.

 This parameter must be unique to avoid race condition problem.
 For example, you can't use fixed path parameter in fluent-plugin-forest.